MESAHub/mesa/docs/source/developing/contributing.rst

 MESA developer
 --------------

-If you are a MESA developer then you will have commit access to the MESA repository on Github.
+If you are a MESA developer then you will have commit access to the MESA repository on GitHub.
 You must create an account on `GitHub <https://github.com/>`__.
 The MESA organization is called `MESAHub <https://github.com/MESAHub/>`__.
 After you are registered on GitHub, you can be invited to the